kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 #### EvictionRequest Completion and Deletion

 The eviction request is considered complete if:
-- The referenced pod has reached the terminal phase (`Succeeded` or `Failed`), signalling a successful eviction.
+- The referenced pod has reached the terminal phase (`Succeeded` or `Failed`), signaling a successful eviction.
-- The referenced pod no longer exists (has been deleted from etcd), signalling a successful eviction.
+- The referenced pod/target no longer exists (has been deleted from etcd), signaling a successful eviction.
-- The request is cancelled; the length of the `.spec.requesters` is 0 and the `.status.evictionRequestCancellationPolicy` is set to `Allow`.
+- The request is canceled; the length of the `.spec.requesters` is 0.

 Eviction controller will then set the `Complete` condition to `True`.

-Requesters should be able to control when an EvictionRequest is deleted.
-They can wait until the pod terminates to delete it.
-Alternatively, they can set the owner reference to the pod so that the EvictionRequest is automatically garbage collected.
+Requesters should be able to delete the EvictionRequest when the `Complete` condition is observed to be `True`.

 ### EvictionRequest Cancellation Examples